gt-cs3220/gt-cs3220.github.io/class_syllabus.md

 **Homework**
-Except for the first week, almost every wed has homework assignments.
+Except for the first week, almost every wed has homework assignments.
 Homework assignments will be a mixture of a preparation for projects and simple questions to answer the lecture contents.
 Homework assignments are individual but you can get help from others.
 If you get help from others, please include the names.

 **Tentative Schedule**